elastic/kibana/packages/kbn-test/src/functional_test_runner/lib/docker_servers/README.md

 ### `has(name: string): boolean`

-Determine if a name resolves to a known docker server
+Determine if a name resolves to a known docker server.

+### `isEnabled(name: string): boolean`

+Determine if a named server is enabled.

 ### `get(name: string): DockerServer`